Neutrino Portals, Terrestrial Upscattering, and Atmospheric Neutrinos: Conclusions

 In the near future, experiments such as DUNE, Hyper-Kamiokande, and JUNO, will be able to take advantage of improved particle identification, background rejection, and employ dedicated search strategies incorporating angular distribution of the events to improve the bounds on the dipole couplings by around a factor of $\sim 2.5$ at low HNL masses.
 As such, this search strategy nicely complements the DUNE beam upscattering~\cite{Schwetz:2020xra} and double bang searches~\cite{Atkinson:2021rnp} which provide better sensitivity to higher HNLs masses, $m_{N} \gtrsim 100~{\rm MeV}$ on the dipole portal coupling, and HNLs produced from meson decays at DUNE for the mass-mixing portal~\cite{Coloma:2020lgy}.
 As an illustration of the strength of the future bounds, it is striking to observe that JUNO, Hyper-K, and DUNE appear poised to overlap in coupling reach with SN1987A~\cite{Magill:2018jla}, and will therefore close off an allowed gap in couplings.

-\acknowledgements We thank Volodymyr Takhistov for useful discussions regarding the classification of single photons in SK.
-RP thanks Patrick Fox for helpful discussions regarding the numerical implementation of the upscattering volume integral, and Pedro Machado for discussion on atmospheric neutrino backgrounds in Super-Kamiokande and DUNE.
+\acknowledgements We thank Volodymyr Takhistov for comments on our manuscript and for useful discussions regarding the classification of single photons in SK.
+RP thanks Patrick Fox for comments on our manuscript and for helpful discussions regarding the numerical implementation of the upscattering volume integral, and Pedro Machado for comments on our manuscript and for discussion on atmospheric neutrino backgrounds in Super-Kamiokande and DUNE.
+We also thank Carlos Arg\"uelles for helpful discussions and feedback.
 This work was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0019095 and DE-SC002025.
 This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
-This research was performed at KITP which is supported in part by the National Science Foundation under Grant No. NSF PHY-1748958 and at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
+This research was performed at the Kavli Institute for Theoretical Physics which is supported in part by the National Science Foundation under Grant No. NSF PHY-1748958 and at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.